Sipah-e-Sahaba Pakistan: History

-Sipah-e-Sahaba Pakistan was formed in 1985 by Haq Nawaz Jhangvi, Ziya ur-Rahman Faruqi, Isar-ul-Haq Qasmi, Azam Tariq in 1985 originally as Anjuman Sipah-e-Sahaba in Jhang, Pakistan.
+Sipah-e-Sahaba Pakistan was formed in 1985 by Haq Nawaz Jhangvi, Ziya ur-Rahman Faruqi, Isar ul-Haq Qasmi and Azam Tariq in 1985 originally as Anjuman Sipah-e-Sahaba in Jhang, Pakistan.

 The original purpose was to fight Shi'ite landlords dominance in Jhang and surrounding areas in a majority Sunni population.
 Later, they became violent and started to attack Shi'ite Muslims.
 From 1980s, they are involved in various militant activities, during which they had killed hundreds of Shias throughout Pakistan.
+In 2011, the group issued a statement declaring all Shias to be "wajib-ul-qatal" ("deserving to be killed").
 They are operating all over Pakistan and are politically active having large vote bank in Punjab and Khyber Pakhtunkhwa (KP).
 They are widely organized and have more than five hundred offices throughout country.
 A leader of the organization was a minister in the coalition Government in Punjab in 1993 and the group has held seats in the Pakistan National Assembly.

 The organization's leadership has been subject to a series of assassinations.
 Founder Haq Nawaz Jhangvi was killed by Shi'a militants in 1990; his successor, Isar ul-Haq Qasmi, was assassinated a year later in 1991.
-The next leader, Zia ur Rehman Farooqi, was killed in a bomb explosion at the Lahore Session Court on 19 January 1997, after which leadership passed to Azam Tariq.
+The next leader, Ziya ur-Rahman Faruqi, was killed in a bomb explosion at the Lahore Session Court on 19 January 1997, after which leadership passed to Azam Tariq.